eggboy/aca-java-ai-workshop/03-use-keda-autoscaling/README.md

 ## Azure Service Bus Scaling Rule

-We're going to test Custom scaling rule with Azure Service Bus.
-First thing to do is to find the connection string and queue name of the Azure Service Bus.
-Azure Service Bus and queue were created in the previous module.
+Next, we will be testing our custom scaling rule using the Azure Service Bus.
+Firstly, we need to find the connection string and queue name of the Azure Service Bus which we created in the earlier module.
 Queue name is `keda` and connection string can be found in the Azure Portal.

 ![Service Bus Managed Key](images/servicebus-1.png)

-Now, choose the scenario you want to follow.
-You can either use GitHub Copilot to create the Azure Service Bus publisher or manually publish messages into the Azure Service Bus Queue.
-If you choose the first scenario, feel free to go through the second scenario as well.
-If you choose the second scenario, still go through the first scenario to see how GitHub Copilot can help you in your development process.
+**Now it's decision-making time!
+Choose the scenario you want to follow.
+Scenario 1 is to use GitHub Copilot to create the Azure Service Bus publisher.
+If you choose this scenario, you might like to go through the second scenario as well.
+If you choose Scenario 2, check the scenario first.
+If you want to see how GitHub Copilot can help in the development process, go through the first scenario as well.**

 <details markdown="block">
-**<summary>Scenario 1 - Use GitHub Copilot to create Azure Service Bus publisher</summary>**
+<summary>:rocket: Scenario 1 - Use GitHub Copilot to create Azure Service Bus publisher</summary>

 First step is to add Azure Service Bus dependency to your `pom.xml` file.
 Open the `pom.xml` file and add the following: